00JIMMY00/cranes_3/docs/sprint-artifacts/2-1-timesheet-entry.md

 - Bilingual support (English/Arabic) for column headers and weekday names
 - Friday rows highlighted in yellow (common weekend in Egypt)
 - Invalid days (e.g., day 31 in February) shown as disabled rows
+- Added `default_hourly_rate` to Monthly Sheet header and `hourly_rate` to daily entries (Story 2.1 Update)
+- Implemented auto-population of daily rates from default rate (in JS and Backend)
+- Preserved manual rate overrides when default rate changes
+- Updated revenue calculation to use daily specific rates instead of fixed shift rates